guigolab/geneidx/README.md

 # Geneid+BLASTx
-Implementation of the Geneid+BLASTx *ab initio* gene prediction method.
-This is a summary schema of our method, starting from a genome assembly and a set of proteins from closely related species, we provide a fast and accurate prediction of the protein-coding genes.
+We provide a fast and accurate prediction of the protein-coding genes in a genome, taking as input the genome assembly and a set of proteins from closely related species.

-Follow us on Twitter ([@GuigoLab](https://twitter.com/GuigoLab)) to stay tuned for an article describing our method in detail.
+This repository contains the implementation of the Geneid+BLASTx *ab initio* gene prediction method.

+In the description here, you can find our preliminary results, a schema of our method and a description of the minimal requirements and commands required for running it.

+Stay tuned for an article with detailed descriptions and feel free to [contact us](mailto:ferriol.calvet@crg.eu) if you are trying it and find any problem.

 ## Preliminary results
  The results of an initial benchmarking using vertebrates genomes annotated in Ensembl show that our method is **as accurate as the top *ab initio* gene predictors**, but it is **between 10 and 100 times faster**.
 ![Summary of vertebrate benchmark](images/Benchmarking4GitHub.svg)